brianjychan/netlify-custom-cache/README.md

 ## Gotchas

-Note: If you have an older Netlify site, make sure you choose the [latest build image](https://docs.netlify.com/configure-builds/build-plugins/#ui-installation) as noted in the yellow box
+If you have an older Netlify site, make sure you choose the [latest build image](https://docs.netlify.com/configure-builds/build-plugins/#ui-installation) as noted in the yellow box

 ## Example
 I use this plugin for deploying my site on Netlify.
-I've included my build script as an example
+I've included my build script as an example.
+This is what the file structure of my source looks like (NOT when served)

 ```
 # Example file structure at root